Assistant Professor of European Public Policy

 Email: Minna van Gerven-Haanpaa

-Dr. Minna van Gerven is Assistant Professor of Sociology of Governance at the department of Public Administration (PA) within the Faculty of Behavioural, Management & Social Sciences (BMS) of the University of Twente, The Netherlands.
-Minna’s research activities are taken within the Institute for Innovation and Governance (IGS) and she primarily lectures in the European Public Administration (EPA) Bachelor and the Global and European Studies (ES) Master programmes.
+Dr. Minna van Gerven (nee Haanpää) is Assistant Professor of European Public Policy at the department of Public Administration (PA) within the Faculty of Behavioural, Management & Social Sciences (BMS) of the University of Twente, The Netherlands.
+Minna’s teaches in the Management, Society & Technology (MS&T) and Health Sciences (HS) Bachelor Programmes and in Global and European Studies (ES) Master programme.

-Minna van Gerven’s expertise lies in research on European social policy and welfare systems and the analysis of European & Global welfare and health care policy.
-Minna’s research focuses on transformation and change of welfare systems at/between various levels (local, national, cross-national and EU level) in Europe.
-Currently, she is on her way beyond Europe and studies social policies in (South) East Asia.
+Minna van Gerven’s expertise lies in research on comparative social policy and welfare systems and the analysis of European & Global welfare and health care policy.
+Minna’s research focuses on transformation and change of welfare systems at/between various levels (local, national, cross-national and EU level) of governance and the diffusion, adoption and implementation of social policies in Europe and Asia.

 For the list of my publication, please check my CV The most important publications can also be found from my ResearchGate site,

 In 2015, The Dutch Royal Academy of Science (KNAW) granted a funding for a collaborative project with UT (Minna van Gerven and René Torenvlied) and the Chinese partners at Fudan University (Shanghai).
 The project will run 2016-2018 and it analyses the diffusion and adoption of the famous Dutch Buurtzorg (Neighbourhood home care) model to China.
 This project is now extended to cover also other countries (Japan, India, European countries) where Buurtzorg currently operates. the question posed in the research is under what conditions can social and technological innovations be diffused into a another contexts?

 OTHER ACADEMIC ACTIVITIES

 Minna is a member of Advisory board of Brussels-based research centre European Social Observatory (OSE).